-SAGE 381 Transitions 1 credit
+SAGE 381 Transitions

 This course is designed to help the student with issues relating to transitioning into the world of work, graduate school, or professional school.
 It will involve weekly workshops and seminars.
 All students are required to complete this course or one within their major that has been approved to fulfill the requirement.
-Offered annually in the spring semester
+Offered each semester